Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-Estimated insurance prices for a Honda HR-V are $1,296 every 12 months for full coverage.
-Comprehensive insurance costs on average $238 each year, collision costs $458, and liability costs around $442.
-A policy with only liability insurance costs as low as $496 a year, with a high-risk policy costing $2,818 or more.
-Teen drivers pay the most at $4,988 a year or more.
+U.S. average insurance rates for a Honda HR-V are $1,296 a year with full coverage.
+Comprehensive costs on average $238, collision insurance costs $458, and liability is $442.
+A policy with just liability insurance costs around $496 a year, and coverage for high-risk drivers costs around $2,818.
+Teenage drivers pay the highest rates at up to $4,988 a year.

 Average premium for full coverage: $1,296

-Prices include $500 deductible amounts, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all states and HR-V models.
+Estimates include $500 deductible amounts, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all HR-V models.

-For the normal driver, insurance rates for a Honda HR-V go from the cheapest price of $496 for minimum levels of liability insurance to a high rate of $2,818 for a driver that may need high-risk insurance.
+For the normal driver, Honda HR-V insurance prices range from as low as $496 for just the minimum liability insurance to the much higher price of $2,818 for high-risk insurance.

 Use the form below to get customized rates for your location.